Augli : Critical thinking learning app

 How it started

-Anjali and Kamal, Stanford and IIT grads respectively wanted to teach critical thinking to kids, at scale.
+Anjali and Kamal, wanted to teach critical thinking to kids, at scale.

 The Problem and Opportunity